gerd-moellmann/emacs-with-cl-packages/README.md

 1. Now cause your crash to occur, go `up` to the frame of interest, and use `xprint` on the potentially problematic variables.
 2. You can also try `gui` which is a little curses-based terminal GUI inside lldb (slow for me though).

-## Additions

-Additional features/fixes added on top of `emacs-mac` and Emacs proper:

-- `New Frame` Dock Menu Item
-- Take care to avoid crashes when selecting fonts from the system font panel.
-- Prevent zombie "Emacs Web Content" processes on SVG load, restoring normal WebView SVG rendering for MacOS v14+.
-- For non-RSVG display of SVG images (e.g. the default for `image-mode` you get when `C-x C-f` an SVG image), revert to the non-JS version of WebKit SVG rendering for OS >=14.
-This is faster and prevents "rogue" processes.
-It's recommended to build with RSVG (it is enabled by default if the `librsvg2` library is found during build).

 ## Notes